 OVERVIEW: The Maine Community Foundation is a community funder for the state of Maine that supports early childhood education, access to education, racial equity, seniors, and entrepreneurship.

 FUNDING AREAS: Early childhood education, access to education, racial equity, seniors, entrepreneurs

 IP TAKE: This community funder covers a large territory and a little bit of everything in terms of grantmaking.
 Contact this accessible foundation to learn more about the funds most relevant to your work.

-PROFILE: The Maine Community Foundation (MCF) has been the state's community foundation for over 35 years and has offices in the cities of Ellsworth and Portland, Maine.
+PROFILE: Established in 1983, the Maine Community Foundation (MCF) is the state's community foundation and has offices in the cities of Ellsworth and Portland, Maine.
 Since 2016, MCF has had five priorities: early childhood education, access to education, racial equity, seniors, and entrepreneurs.

 MCF provides funding for programs that help Maine children get a strong start in school and arrive prepared in kindergarten.
 Their interest in education access extends to both youth and adults, and focuses on college degree attainment and advanced training for jobs.
 Its racial equity grants aim to reduce barriers for people of color in the community and local economy.
 Since Maine has the oldest median age in the U.S., the foundation also supports the wellbeing, civic engagement, and continued workforce involvement for seniors in the state.
 The foundation values entrepreneurship and education, with grants for entrepreneurial endeavors and efforts to boost the state economy.
 While donor-advised grant opportunities do not accept unsolicited proposals, several of the MCF funds do award grants to individuals.